newbpydev/valentines-17-2022/README.md

-# Frontend Mentor - Profile card component solution
+# Valentine's Challenge - Filter Duplicates Emojis Challenge Solution

 This is a solution to the [Valentine's Challenge](https://scrimba.com/learn/codeweeks/-filter-duplicate-emojis-challenge-co9e84683a1a75f69bfa6a49d).